 We invite partners in industry, law and commerce to sponsor and collaborate with us in our mission to deliver powerful, principled, and practical innovations.
 Please see our Partners page for how to get involved.

 Expected outcomes of our work include new cryptocurrency and smart contract solutions that are easy to program and formally verifiable, with provable security properties that meet industry’s expectations for efficiency and reliability.
 These include financially enforceable cryptographic protocols whose security properties are backed by enforceable payments in case of a breach, as well as high-assurance, high performance systems for storing and handling high-value cryptocurrencies and confidential transactions.
 Please see our Projects page for more info.
 All IC3 projects funded by our industry partners are open source.

-IC3 distributes funds internally primarily according to a competitive grant process, conducted at least twice yearly.
+IC3 distributes funds internally primarily according to a competitive grant process, conducted twice yearly.
 We have committed to the following priorities: fostering collaboration between IC3 researchers and partners, technology transfer for IC3 research, career support for junior faculty, promoting participation of scientists and practitioners with a diverse range of backgrounds in the blockchain technology area, and encouraging interdisciplinary and cross-campus collaboration among IC3 faculty.
 IC3 Co-Directors meet monthly.

 IC3 has created for program chairs and other interested colleagues the following statement on conflicts of interest for publication submissions: Policy page.

 For inquiries, please email Bria Han, IC3 Community Manager at firstname.lastname@example.org.

 Want to be added to our email list?
 Register here.